 One of the 36 countries to win a Gold at Olympics

 Only 36 countries in the world have ever won a GOLD in Olympics and Luxembourg is ONE of them.
 Luxembourg has competed in 28 Olympic games so far (2019).

 There are many reasons why you should consider visiting Luxembourg.
 The listed UNESCO world heritage site is definitely a crowd puller.
 The country’s safety and rich infrastructure are a reason to experience Luxembourg.

 The dense forest areas, mountainous terrain, wine paradise and castles will surely keep you hooked.

-Being a land locked country, surrounded by Belgium, France and Netherlands, you can take many a day trips here and check off another country from your bucket list.
+Being a land locked country, surrounded by Belgium, France and Germany, you can take many a day trips here and check off another country from your bucket list.